SUPA5INGH/personal-website/README.md

 The landing page arranges content in a Bento-style grid.
 Tiles are simple `<section>` elements inside a container with the `bento-grid` class defined in `pages/index.tsx`.
 Each tile scales on hover and drops into place with the `fall` animation.
-Page changes trigger an overlay from `BentoPageTransition` that uses `spill-in` and `spill-out` animations.
+When navigating between pages the tiles simply animate in again using the same `fall` effect.

 ### Customizing tiles

 Update the tile markup in `pages/index.tsx` to change text, colors or sizing.
-Animation keyframes live in `tailwind.config.js`, while the transition overlay styles are in `styles/globals.css`.
+Animation keyframes live in `tailwind.config.js`, and global styles are in `styles/globals.css`.

 Run the dev server and open `http://localhost:3000` to preview updates.
 You can add screenshots under `public/screenshots` and reference them here, for